We visited Vancouver only once, but it was enough to fall in love with this bustling city in British Columbia.

 I loved these street treats in Vancouver, and so did my husband who is very picky when it comes to food.
 His theory is: “When you pay for the food, it’s gotta to be good.”
 He is definitely right.
 And Vancouver got everything right with its vegan street food.

 Unexpectedly, I fell in love with the overcast weather of Vancouver.
 Its chilly mornings and windy evenings were so lovely.
 I enjoyed sitting outside, breathing in fresh air, and sipping hot chocolate.
 Even a cup of hotel’s black tea, accompanied by the sound of the heavy rain outside, tasted so much better.

 In Vancouver, the cold weather and the hot beverages are inseparable.
 They complement each other.
 This is, what you call, a match made in heaven.

 10. Maple Syrup

-When in Canada, you ought to try its maple syrup.
+When in Canada, you ought to try maple syrup.
 Even though Quebec is a primary producer of this signature liquid that goes so well with warm pancakes, Vancouver is also ahead of the game.
 Like any true Canadian cities, it has more than enough maple syrup to satisfy tons of its devoted fans.
-One serving of the warm pancakes with the maple syrup makes you forever fall in love with Vancouver.
-It’s, what you call it, the love from the first spoon.
+One serving of the warm pancakes with this signature sweetener on a cold day, and you will irreversibly fall in love with Vancouver.
+It’s love from first spoon in its purist form.